-D. All Committees - Assignment of Proposals to Committees
+E. All Committees - Assignment of Proposals to Committees

-Proposals for action by the Academic Senate shall be referred to committees by vote of the Executive Committee (see Article V, sect.
-1, B of these Bylaws).
-The referrals to committees shall be communicated to the Senate through the publication of the agenda and minutes of the Executive Committee and shall be effective unless disapproved by the Senate.
-The Executive Committee may also send proposals for Senate action directly to the full Senate as provided for in Article V, sect.
-1C.
-Additionally, if deemed of immediate importance, the full Senate may by a majority vote move any proposal for action onto the Senate agenda as an information item.
-The full Senate may move such items from the information stage to the action stage, with or without prior referral to committee, through procedures detailed in Article V, sect.
-1 D of these Bylaws.
+Proposals for action by the Academic Senate shall be referred to committees by vote of the Executive Committee of the Academic Senate (see Article V, Section 1.B of these bylaws).
+The referrals to committees shall be communicated to the Academic Senate through the publication of the agenda and minutes of the Executive Committee of the Academic Senate and shall be effective unless disapproved by the Academic Senate.
+The Executive Committee of the Academic Senate may also send proposals for Academic Senate action directly to the full Academic Senate as provided for in Article V, Section 1.C.
+Additionally, if deemed of immediate importance, the full Academic Senate may, by a majority vote, move any proposal for action onto the Academic Senate agenda as an Information Item.
+The full Academic Senate may move such items from the Information Stage to the Action Stage, with or without prior referral to a standing internal committee, through the procedures detailed in Article V, Section 1.D of these bylaws.

-E. All Committees - Format of Committee Recommendations
+F. All Committees - Format of Committee Recommendations

-Committees reporting policy recommendations to the Senate shall submit their recommendations in substantially the following formats:
+Committees reporting policy recommendations to the Academic Senate shall submit their recommendations in substantially the following formats:

-Statement of the problems dealt with.

-A list of the PRINCIPAL policy options considered by the committee members who favored each option at the final writing of the committee report.

-A discussion, for each policy option listed, of the SIGNIFICANT pro and con arguments for that option.
-The policy options recommended by the Committee, or a majority of its members, with the reasons why this option was recommended if such reasons are not self-evident.
-The Academic Senate may, from time to time, selectively exempt from this format specific recommendations reported by committees.
+- Statement of the problems dealt with. - A list of the principal policy options considered by the committee members who favored each option at the final writing of the committee report. - A discussion, for each policy option listed, of the significant pro and con arguments for that option. - The policy options recommended by the Committee, or a majority of its members, with the reasons why this option was recommended if such reasons are not self-evident.
+The Academic

+Senate may, from time to time, selectively exempt from this format specific recommendations reported by committees.

-F. All Committees - Committee Report Prior to Senate Action
+G. All Committees - Committee Report Prior to Academic Senate Action

-The Senate shall not normally consider a matter which is the responsibility of a committee or board until the committee has reported on the matter to the Senate, provided that no sooner than 30 days after the committee was created and charged with its duties, and upon a request of at least two members of the committee, or upon the initiative of the Senate, the Senate may vote to direct the committee to make an interim report on its progress.
+The Academic Senate shall not normally consider a matter which is the responsibility of a committee or board until the committee has reported on the matter to the Academic Senate, provided that no sooner than thirty (30) business days after the committee was created and charged with its duties, and upon a request of at least two (2) members of the committee, or upon the initiative of the Academic Senate, the Academic Senate may vote to direct the committee to make an interim report on its progress.

-G. All Committees - Circulation of Membership
+H. All Committees - Circulation of Membership

-Approximately one-fourth of the membership of a committee (as a minimum) shall be retired each year and replaced with new members, provided that, for purposes of this section, the membership of a committee need not necessarily be deemed to include officers of the Academic Senate, the President of the Student Body, the President and Vice-Presidents of the University, or others who hold membership on a committee because of other offices held.
+Approximately one-fourth of the membership of a committee (at a minimum) shall be retired each year and replaced with new members, provided that, for purposes of this section, the membership of a committee need not necessarily be deemed to include officers of the Academic Senate, the President of the Student Body, the President and Vice Presidents of the University, or others who hold membership on a committee because of other offices held.

-H. All Committees - Absence Policy
+I. All External Committees - Absence and Vacancies Policy